Holger Stanislawski

 Holger Stanislawski (born 26 September 1969) is a German football manager and former player.

 Managerial career

 FC St. Pauli

 Stanislawski became interim manager of FC St. Pauli on 22 November 2006 after Andreas Bergmann was sacked by the club.
 André Trulsen became the new manager, ending Stanislawski's reign as interim manager.
 Stanislawski returned as manager on 27 June 2008 after spending time in Cologne getting his coaching certificate.
-Stanislawski left at the end of the 2010–11 season in order to manage 1899 Hoffenheim.
+Stanislawski left at the end of the 2010–11 season in order to manage TSG Hoffenheim.
 Stanislawski spent 18 years at FC St. Pauli.

-1899 Hoffenheim
+TSG Hoffenheim

-On 19 April 2011, 1899 Hoffenheim announced he would become their new manager when the new season started.
+On 19 April 2011, TSG Hoffenheim announced he would become their new manager when the new season started.
 On 9 February 2012, he left Hoffenheim after having his contract terminated by club advisory board.

 1. FC Köln

 Stanislawski was hired as the new coach for 1.
 FC Köln on 14 May 2012.
 Stanislawski had his contract terminated with his final match on 19 May 2013 against FC Ingolstadt 04.